Mantigue Island is one of the best Camiguin tourist spots just a short boat trip off the east coast of the main island.

-I visited Mantigue Island for a few hours during my visit to Camiguin and have put together this complete guide of how to get to Mantigue Island, how much it costs and what to expect when you arrive on the island.
+I have put together this complete guide on how to get there, how much it costs, and what to expect when you arrive on the island.

 Must Read → 3 Weeks Philippines Itinerary